200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 Ok, with geography clear.
 The question remained - where did you get the tanks from there, which ones, and why did you break their fingers? laughing

-And so - yes, I also saw how the rail crumbled to pieces in the frost from the impact.
+And so - yes, I have also seen how in the cold from an impact a rail crumbles into pieces.
 But this is an isolated case, not a rule.
-And you are writing about "as a rule", no?
+And you are writing specifically about "as a rule", no?

 No, not a single one.
 In our 66s and 131s, it was so often enough - the frames burst in the cold.
 It seems like after 50 an activated day, but there are works that can not be stopped ... that steel let down.